markcerqueira/markcerqueira.github.com/_posts/2018/2018-05-04-professional-rat-colony-deck.md

 * **2 Dire Fleet Poisoner** - Dire Fleet Poisoner is my pick as the best card in [Rivals of Ixalan][1] because the card is just full of value.
 Easy sideboard pick every time.
 * **6 Rat Colony** - You might've thought 20 Rat Colonies is more than enough, but just in case you need more we casually slipped 6 more into our sideboard just in case.
 * **4 Dread Shade** - Dread Shade won't benefit from Bontu's Monument but can be beefed up to incredible power with Cabal Stronghold.
 * **2 Phyrexian Scriptures** - This card would've been main-decked if it let you save all of one creature type.
 Alas, it's a great card to pump up one of your Rat Colonies and clear the board.
+Also it gives your deck some Saga sugar.
 * **1 Contract Killing** - The best card in all of Magic.
 With an effective mana cost of 3, any serious deck needs at least one of these in it.

 Check out this deck on [MTG Goldfish][2].
 For $55 (5 tix) you can rock the deck that will most certainly take the world by storm.
 Good luck!